Efficient lift for the long haul

 As a member of Airbus’ modern aircraft product line, A340s enjoy full advantages from the company’s jetliner family strategy, including its application of digital fly-by-wire controls and a modern cockpit.
 Utilising the same basic fuselage and wing as Airbus’ twin-engine A330, the A340 shares similar airframe structures, components and systems – providing a true aircraft family with different versions to meet operators’ varied requirements.

 This system and operational commonality applied across the company’s product line facilitates the support and maintenance of A340s worldwide, while ensuring access to a wide base of qualified pilots who are rated on Airbus’ fly-by-wire aircraft.
-Qualified pilots can transfer to the A340 in two days from the A330, or seven days form the A320.
+Qualified pilots can transfer to the A340 in three days from the A330, or seven days from the A320.

 Airbus fully supports the A340, allowing operators to benefit from the high level of spares and operational commonality with the best-sell